JohnTelford/mkdocs_blog/docs/blog/Iterative/iterative.md

 ## **Markdown**

-Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
+Markdown is a lightweight markup language used to add formatting elements to plaintext text documents.

 Using Markdown is different than using a WYSIWYG editor.
 In an application like Microsoft Word, you click buttons to format words and phrases, and the changes are visible immediately.
 Markdown isn’t like that.
 When you create a Markdown-formatted file, you add Markdown syntax to the text to indicate which words and phrases should look different.